 Brenda Oyola is a sound engineer who was born in Colombia and now living in Spain for the last 12 years.
 She studied Audio Production at SAE Institute in Madrid and graduated two years ago.
 Though she’s happy working in recording and post-production, her true passion is Live Sound.
 Brenda has been working around the country as an assistant and technician.
 She also has a deep interest in acoustics and enjoys listening to music.
 Though she has a long way in front of her in this spectacular industry, she hopes to keep the same passion that took her into this business and will keep working hard to make herself a great sound engineer.
 Coming in 2018

 Becky Pell: Becky Pell is a monitor engineer with over 20 years experience in the live sound industry.
 Since 2012, Becky has been a registered yoga teacher and leads retreats and workshops when she’s not on the road, as well as teaching the artists and musicians she tours with mixing monitors.

 About SoundGirls of Brazil: This group began in 2012 in São Paulo, as a result of female engineers in Brazil meeting each week to study sound, talk about their past experiences, and share information and laughs.
-Over time, they began to develop workshops and created a support network on the Facebook group “Mulheres do Áudio”, where more than 260 Brazilian SoundGirls from all areas (cinema, broadcast, theater, studio, live sound and students) share jobs, help each other overcome technical problems, and exchange knowledge and information.
+Over time, they began to develop workshops and created a support network for the Facebook group “Mulheres do Áudio.”
+There are more than 260 Brazilian SoundGirls from all areas (cinema, broadcast, theater, studio, live sound, and students) share jobs, help each other overcome technical problems, and exchange knowledge and information.

 Candice Weaver: Candice is a current student of The Royal Academy of Dramatic Art, where she is studying towards a postgraduate diploma in Sound Design for Theatre.
 Her blog will focus on her current projects and her experiences while completing her final year of drama school.